Table of Contents:

 How do ring signatures work?

 Ring signatures need an existing group of people on both sides of each transaction.
 One signature is enough to send a ring signature message, while the other group members function as decoys.
 Using our previous example, the sending group of people would be “the White House personnel” and the receiving one “the general public”, as the data leak was not sent to any one single individual.
-Since it is not computationally possible to single out the participants in the transaction through their keys, ring signatures preserve anonymity.
+Since it is not computationally possible to single out the participants in the transaction through their keys, this method preserves user anonymity.

 Although they bear similarities to group signatures, ring signatures differ on two grounds.
 First, the anonymity of the individual keys involved in a ring signature is irrevocable.
 Then, no additional setup is needed to determine a signing set, which means that any random set of keys can act as decoys with or without the knowledge of the key owners.
 In other words, any member of the network can form part of a decoy group with or without their knowledge.

 Ron Rivest, Adi Shamir, and Yael Tauman Kalai introduced the concept of ring signatures in 2001 at ASIACRYPT.
-Since then, ring signatures have been used for several real-life applications, including privacy enhancement on public blockchain networks.
+Since then, they have been used for several real-life applications, including privacy enhancement on public blockchain networks.

 Real-Life Applications of Ring Signatures